niyorn/browser-technologies/shopping-list/README.md

 This section will explain what the core functionality of the application is.

-### Use scenario
+### User scenario
-Katie wants to go the scenario, but got a lot items that she needs.
-She want to keep track of all of the items.
+Katie wants to go the grocerie store, but got a lot items that she needs.
+She wants a way to keep track of all of the items that she needs.

 ### Core functionality
 The user scenario suggets that the user wants a way to add item to a list and keep track this by adding new items or removing items that the user already have.